redirectto/thprac-steam-proton-wrapper/README.md

 ## Advanced
 ### Debugging
-The script sends all it's output to `/tmp/thprac_proton.log`, which includes the original, the modified launch commands and the command that launches thprac.
+The script sends all it's output to `/tmp/thprac_proton.log`, which includes the original and the modified launch commands and the command that launches thprac.
+If you want to debug thprac after game launch you will have to modify the first sh -c "$COMMAND" line, if you want to debug the game launch you will either leave the code as is or modify the second sh -c "$COMMAND" line.

+    sh -c "$COMMAND" > /dev/null 2>&1 &